-Introduction to Product Design and Why it Matters to Real Estate
+Introduction to Product Design and Why It Matters to Real Estate

 Let’s start with the basics.
 What is product design in the first place?
 Broadly speaking, it’s the process of starting with an idea, validating it, and developing it into a successful digital platform.
 Of course, it’s easier said than done.